 To reheat.
 Microwave the meatballs for 30-40 seconds until warm or reheat in a non-stick pan or skillet until hot.

-What goes with lamb meatballs
+What to eat with lamb meatballs?

 Frequently asked questions